The TJX Companies Inc. (TJX): These Numbers Show Where NYSE:TJX Stock Is Going Next

 Sponsored

-The stock witnessed a 10.27% gain in the last 1 month and extending the period to 3 months gives it a 7.86%, and is 3.43% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.14% over the week and 1.40% over the month.
+The stock witnessed a 5.12% gain in the last 1 month and extending the period to 3 months gives it a 5.97%, and is -1.24% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.19% over the week and 1.38% over the month.

 The TJX Companies Inc. (TJX) Top Institutional Holders